Pierre-Alexandre Provost

-Pierre-Alexandre Provost (born 11 April 2006) is a Luxembourgish-French racing driver currently competing in the Le Mans Cup.
+Pierre-Alexandre Provost (born 11 April 2006) is a Luxembourgish racing driver currently competing in the Le Mans Cup.
+He also competes in the Asian Le Mans Series for R-ace GP.

 Career

 Junior formulae

 Provost began his car racing career in 2021, competing in the French F4 Championship.
 After struggling in the opening three rounds, Provost benefited from the reversed-top-ten format for race 2 at Lédenon, as he started from pole and took victory.
 The same format later helped him towards another podium — second place at Magny-Cours — on his way to 11th in the standings.
 Provost later admitted that he "was lost at first", having started the season at the age of fourteen and with minimal karting experience; he also began studying at a boarding school in Le Mans as part of a sports-study programme.

 In 2022, Provost remained in French F4.
 At the season opener in Nogaro, Provost scored his first main-race podium with second in race 3.
 His next podium came in the reversed-grid race at Magny-Cours, finishing second after losing the lead to Yuto Nomura.
 Provost then endured a retirement-laden streak in four of the next five races; he clipped a stalled Souta Arao at the start in Magny-Cours race 3, got stranded in the gravel at turn one of race 1 at Spa-Francorchamps and was collected at the same turn in race 3, and spun out of the opening Lédenon event.
 The tables turned in race 2, as Provost took the lead at the start and remained ahead of Hugh Barter for his second win in the series.
 In race 3, Provost finished eighth after clipping Nomura into a spin.
 The final incident of Provost's season came in Valencia, where he retired after colliding with Edgar Pierre.
-Provost concluded the season with third and fourth places in the Le Castellet feature races, results that helped him towards eighth in the championship.
+He concluded the season with third and fourth places in the Le Castellet feature races, results that helped him towards eighth in the championship.

 During the latter months of 2022, Provost partook in the Formula Regional European Championship post-season tests with G4 Racing.
 After focusing on his studies during the first half of 2023, Provost joined G4 ahead of the sixth round of the 2023 FRECA season.
 Provost finished 26th in his series debut at Le Castellet.
 His best result ended up being 14th in Monza, and Provost finished 30th in the standings with no points to his name.